jbjoeburns/Microsoft_Azure/AzureOverview.md

 ## Making the virtual machines

+### Client tier

-### Note: In an actual 2-tier virtual network, we will set up the database first.
+**NOTE:**: In an actual 2-tier virtual network, we will set up the database first.
 I only go over the client tier first as an example.

 5. To make an virtual machine on our virtual network, we go to virtual machines and click create dropdown and the first option.